viols-code/algebraic_properties/README.md

 between the three algorithms.
 Since creating processes costs time, to see an improvement in the execution time using multiprocessing, it is necessary that N is large enough.

-Also some unit tests have been implemented, mainly to verify the correctness of the matrix_multiplication function.
+Also, some unit tests have been implemented, mainly to verify the correctness of the matrix_multiplication function.

 ## Usage